ngx-lottie/ngx-lottie/README.md

 }
 ```

 It bundles all 3 renderers: `CanvasRenderer`, `SVGRenderer` and `HybridRenderer`.
 The `SVGRenderer` is used by default.
-If you don't care which renderer is used and you never provide the `renderer` option then you might want to exclude `CanvasRenderer` and `HybridRenderer`.
-To do this just import `lottie_svg` file that is inside the `lottie-web/build/player` folder:
+If you don't care which renderer is used and never provide the `renderer` option, you might want to exclude `CanvasRenderer` and `HybridRenderer`.
+To do this, just import the `lottie_svg` file that is inside the `lottie-web/build/player` folder:

 ```ts
 import player from 'lottie-web/build/player/lottie_svg';